MileHacker Logo

 Return Visit Ideas

-• Witness the japanese cherry blossoms in spring.
+• Witness the cherry flowers in spring.

-• Enjoy the fall colors.
+• Enjoy the fall foliage.

 • Experience winter festivals and snow activities.